aleshaleksey/fansys23/08-spell-list.md

 **Global**: The spell lasts for 1 day.
 At the end of the day, the caster may decide at the end of this period whether to make the domain permanent.

-**NB**: The text of the spell has presumed something about the nature of the game world, however it is reasonable to reflavour the spell if the nature of teh game world is not consistent with the description.
+**NB**: The text of the spell has presumed something about the nature of the game world, however it is reasonable to reflavour the spell if the nature of the game world is not consistent with the description.
 Furthermore, this spell presumes the existence of other dimensions, planes, realms, or with the possibility of spatial distortions that are otherwise separate from the "real" or "material" world.
 In games where this is not the case, the group should consider whether it is reasonable and possible to include this spell in the game.

 ___
 ### Lesser Freedom